Common wood pigeon: Breeding

-It breeds in trees in woods, parks and gardens, laying two white eggs in a simple stick nest which hatch after 17 to 19 days.
-Wood pigeons seem to have a preference for trees near roads and rivers.
-During the breeding season, males display aggressive behaviour towards each other, jumping and flapping their wings.
-Their plumage becomes much darker, especially the head, during hot summer periods.
-Breeding can occur throughout the year if food is plentiful; however, the breeding season is usually between April and October.
+It breeds in trees in woodlands, parks and gardens, laying two white eggs in a simple stick nest.
+The eggs hatch after 17 to 19 days.
+Wood pigeons seem to prefer trees near roads and rivers.
+During the breeding season, males display aggressive behaviour towards each other by jumping and flapping their wings.
+Their plumage, especially on the head, becomes much darker during hot summer periods.
+They can breed throughout the year if food is plentiful, but the main breeding season is usually between April and October.

-The nests are vulnerable to attack, especially by crows, jays, and magpies, but also by stoats, and invasive brown rats and gray squirrels.
-The young usually fly at 33 to 34 days; however, if the nest is disturbed, some young may be able to survive having left the nest as early as 20 days after hatching.
+The nests are vulnerable to attack, particularly from crows, jays, and magpies, but also from stoats, and invasive brown rats and gray squirrels.
+The young usually fly at 33 to 34 days, but if the nest is disturbed, some young may be able to survive having left the nest as early as 20 days after hatching.

 In a study carried out using ring-recovery data, the survival rate for juveniles in their first year was 52 per cent, and the annual survival rate for adults was 61 per cent.
-For birds that survive the first year the typical lifespan is therefore only three years, but the maximum recorded age is 17 years and 8 months for a bird ringed and recovered on the Orkney Islands.
+For birds that survive the first year the typical lifespan is therefore only three years, but the maximum recorded age is 19 years and 8.5 months for a bird ringed and recovered in Cambridgeshire.

 Diet

-Most of its diet consists of plant matter, round and fleshy leaves from Caryophyllaceae, Asteraceae, and cruciferous vegetables taken from open fields or gardens and lawns; young shoots and seedlings are favoured, and they will take grain, pine nuts, and certain fruits and berries.
+Most of its diet consists of plant matter, round and fleshy leaves from Caryophyllaceae, Asteraceae, and cruciferous vegetables taken from open fields or gardens and lawns.
+Young shoots and seedlings are favoured, as well as grain, pine nuts, and certain fruits and berries.
 In the autumn they also eat figs and acorns, and buds of trees and bushes in winter.
 They will also eat larvae, ants, and small worms.
-They need open water to drink and bathe in.
+They need open water to drink from and bathe in.
 Young common wood pigeons quickly become fat, as a result of the crop milk fed to them by their parents.
 This is an extremely rich fluid that is produced in the adult birds' crops during the breeding season.